mjhea0/jquery-madlibs/readme.md

 2. `.empty()` removes any text from that specific class in the story.
 3. `.append()` then adds the new value to the story.

-This time I did not assign the values to variables; instead I used the inputted values as parametes for the `.append()` method.
+This time I did not assign the values to variables; instead I used the inputted values as parameters for the `.append()` method.

 Test this out.
 Did it work?
 Were the values added to the story?
 If all went well, they should have been.